Leafpub/leafpub/.github/CONTRIBUTING.md

 ### JavaScript

-Postleaf doesn't have a specific JavaScript code guideline, but here are some rules that we try really hard to follow:
+Leafpub doesn't have a specific JavaScript code guideline, but here are some rules that we try really hard to follow:

 - Always use semicolons
 - Indent with four spaces (no tabs)